5 Tips for Cycling in Summer Heat

-Summertime is wonderful because it’s hot, sunny, cheery and easy to get out on your bike!
-Too much heat though, or not being used to really hot weather, can make it tough to ride your bike.
+Summertime is great because it’s hot, sunny, cheery and easy to get out on your bike!
+Too much heat, or not being used to really hot weather, can make it tough to ride your bike.
 Whether it’s dry or humid, the heat can sap your strength and make it hard for you to muster enough energy for your pre-tour training rides.
 Being aware of, and prepared for, the heat index (temperature plus humidity level) is really important, so as to not put yourself at risk for heat exhaustion or heat stroke during peak summer season riding.
-Here are 5 proven tips we (the bike tour staff) use at Wilderness Voyageurs to help us keep riding strong – how many of them do you already know?
+Here are five tips for cycling in the summer heat.

 How to stay cool